Maziar-Mehr/Final_Project/README.md

 ## Data & Visualization
 The raw [data](https://github.com/Maziar-Mehr/Final_Project/tree/main/Data) contains the lyrics of 274 songs from 12 different Hip-Hop artists.
-The dashboard blew shows the frequency of the words in this data set.
+The dashboard below shows the frequency of the words in this data set.
 ![Visual](https://user-images.githubusercontent.com/88034001/146430671-b7d62695-a3f0-4879-b06e-abc1d701f53d.png)